Are you preparing to potty train your young toddler, but aren't sure which supplies you will need?

 Wipes and Toilet Paper

-I like to keep some WaterWipes on hand for wiping after poop.
+I like to keep a few cloth wipes in the bathroom basket for patting dry.
+Disposable wipes are another option if you are not already using cloth baby wipes.
 We usually keep a small roll of toilet paper in my son's bathroom basket, as well.
 You can teach wiping by doing a first round yourself and then letting your toddler wipe with another clean wipe.